Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2017/README.md

 See [AWS Instance types](https://aws.amazon.com/ec2/instance-types/) to for the current list.
 Enabling enhanced networking on an instance involves ensuring the correct drivers are installed and modifying an instance attribute.
 Enhances networking is available only for instances launched in an Amazon Virtual Private cloud (Amazon VPC).

+For workloads requiring greater network performance, many instance types support enhanced networking.
+Enhanced networking reduces the impact of virtualization on network performance by enabling a capability called Single Root I/O Virtualization (SR-IOV).
+Enhanced networking is available only for instances launched in an Amazon Virtual Private Cloud (Amazon VPC).

 __Amazon Machine Images (AMIs)__
 The _Amazon Machine Image (AMI)_ defines the initial software that will be on an instance when it is launched.
 Am AMU defined every aspect of the software state at instance launch.